xyliu-cs/xyliu-cs.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Computer Science, The Chinese University of Hong Kong, Shenzhen, 2029 (expected)
+* PhD student in Computer Science, The Chinese University of Hong Kong, Shenzhen, 2029 (expected)
 * B.Eng. in Computer Science and Engineering, The Chinese University of Hong Kong, Shenzhen, 2024
+  * cGPA: 3.7/4.0 (top 10%)
+  * Bachelor-Ph.D.
+Class
 * Exchange Student, School of Computer Science and Engineering, Nanyang Technological University, 2024

 Internships